Frequently Asked Questions

 What are the terms of a SUSE OpenStack Cloud subscription?

-SUSE OpenStack Cloud Control Node plus Administration Server, additional SUSE OpenStack Cloud Control Nodes, SUSE OpenStack Cloud Compute or Storage Nodes, and SUSE OpenStack Cloud Compute Nodes for Microsoft Hyper-V are purchased separately as one- or three-year subscriptions and include priority support.
+SUSE OpenStack Cloud Control Node plus Administration Server, additional SUSE OpenStack Cloud Control Nodes, SUSE OpenStack Control Nodes for VMware or z/VM, SUSE OpenStack Cloud Compute Nodes or Swift Storage Nodes are purchased separately as one or three-year subscriptions and include priority support.

 Subscriptions for the SUSE OpenStack Cloud Control Node plus Administration Server as well as subscriptions for additional SUSE OpenStack Cloud Control Nodes include entitlements for High Availability and SUSE Linux Enterprise Server.

 Subscriptions for SUSE OpenStack Cloud Compute Nodes are purchased per socket pair per managed physical server and do not include SUSE Linux Enterprise Server or SUSE Linux Enterprise High Availability entitlement.